 You can claim Social Security retirement benefits as early as age 62.
-Many Americans do so, especially women .
+Many Americans do, especially women .
 However, claiming early means that your monthly benefit checks and, potentially, your overall lifetime payout amount, will be lower than if you wait until Full Retirement Age for Social Security.
 Your Full Retirement Age is the age at which you become eligible to receive non-reduced benefits and are no longer subject to the earnings limit if you are still working.
 In short, Full Retirement Age means full Social Security.

 Full Retirement Age for Social Security